jkoendev/double-pendulum-on-cart/matlab/README.md

 ## Simplified version

 In the subdirectory is a simplified version of the program where the parameters are hardcoded into the system equations.
 In this way the equations fit on a single page.
 This version is presented in the blog post.
 However, here we can not change the parameters easily in the simulation but have solve the Euler-Lagrange equations again with the modified parameters.

+## License

+You are free to use, modify, copy, distribute the code.
+Please give a clap on medium, star on github, or share the article if you like.